kasdar23/jdi-light/source/includes/_documentation.md

  - __*list()*__ - locator representing list options
  - __*expand()*__ - locator for expanding the dropdown list

-Suppose we have 'Colors' dropdown, which looks like this in HTML code:

 ```java
 @JDropdown(root = "div[ui=dropdown]",
            value = ".filter-option",